Douglas Engelbart's Ideas, Fast and Practical

 Computing Pioneer

-Engelbart wasn't just an inventor, he was a visionary who saw computers as tools to amplify human intelligence, not just automate tasks.
+Engelbart was known for his invention of the computer mouse.
+However, he wasn't just an inventor, he was a visionary who saw computers as tools to amplify human intelligence, not just automate tasks.

-His "Mother of All Demos" introduced the first computer mouse, hypertext, video conferencing, and collaborative editing, decades ahead of their time.
+In 1968, he did a famous demo known as "Mother of All Demos".
+In this demo, he introduced the first computer mouse, hypertext, video conferencing, and collaborative editing, decades ahead of their time.

 Engelbart was fundamentally motivated by a vision of augmenting human intellect to tackle complex societal problems.
 He saw digital tools not as ends in themselves, but as part of a broader system to improve how people think, collaborate, and solve problems together.